oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 Close file
 ```
-Below is the equivalent pseudocode.
+Below is the equivalent python code.
 ```
 alpha = 0
 beta = 1